Jon Hilty

 Ordinary potato starch can be used here.
 For most of my work, I've always used "Bob's Red Mill" brand potato starch.

 Original autochromes separated the smallest starch grains from the larger ones via levigation -- they mixed it with water, where the largest particles would fall out of suspension first.
-After
+After a period of time, the water containing the smaller particles would be transferred to another container where they could settle out.

 This separation is not strictly necessary, but will make the final resulting screen less grainy.
 All the plates featured in this post all use unsorted starch -- I have not yet made a screen plate with the finer stuff.
 I have sorted and dyed some of it, so I figured I'd include some notes here.